 Highly Migratory Species

-Waters three to 200 miles offshore of state coastlines constitute the Exclusive Economic Zone (EEZ) and fall under the jurisdiction of the Federal Government.
-If you are fishing in these waters for species such as sharks, tuna, marlin, swordfish or sailfish, someone on your vessel must hold a HMS permit from NOAA Fisheries.
-To obtain a permit, call 888-872-8862 or go to hmspermits.noaa.gov.
+Waters three to 200 miles offshore of state coastlines constitute the Exclusive Economic Zone and fall under the jurisdiction of the federal government.
+If you are fishing in these waters for species such as sharks, tuna, marlin, swordfish or sailfish, someone on your vessel must hold a highly migratory species permit from National Oceanic and Atmospheric Administration Fisheries.
+Call 888-872-8862 or go to nmfs.noaa.gov/sfa/hms/compliance/permits_reporting/ to obtain a permit/Shark Endorsement.

-Passengers fishing on the vessel who do not possess an HMS permit or have a state saltwater fishing license must register with NOAA’s National Saltwater Angler registry.
+Passengers fishing on the vessel who do not possess an highly migratory species permit or have a state saltwater fishing license must register with National Oceanic and Atmospheric Administration’s National Saltwater Angler registry.
 Anglers holding state saltwater licenses from Hawaii, Puerto Rico, or U.S. Virgin Islands are required to register.

 To register, go to countmyfish.noaa.gov/register.